“If you don’t find a way to make money while you sleep, you will work until you die”

 I may even test out a few banner ads on this site and see how they go.
 Watch this space…

-Banner ads in a sidebar tend to be non-intrusive, unlike ads which pop up all over the place (the ones I don’t like).
+Banner ads in a sidebar tend to be non-intrusive, unlike ads that pop up all over the place (the ones I don’t like).

 The ads are created and paid for by the advertisers who want to promote their products.